 As Vernadsky realized about 100 years ago, life (powered by photosynthesis and carbon cycling) is the most potent geologic force.
 Carbon cycling (which heavily influences water cycling) underlies almost all of our biggest challenges.
 Many now realize that humans have become a principal influence on carbon and water cycling, but our influence has been largely inadvertent, and often (e.g. changes in soil carbon in specific places) outside our awareness.

 Our challenge, our opportunity, is to learn how to manage carbon and water cycling (landscape function or biological work) for the good of the whole at a variety of scales.
-But our methods, tools, and systems for learning are not well adapted to this challenge.
+But many of our methods, tools, and systems for learning are not well adapted to this challenge.

 The center of gravity of both carbon and water cycling is soil, and soil structures such as aggregates produced by living organisms.
 In the U.S. since 1931 we have spent $294 billion in 2009 dollars on soil conservation through USDA alone, yet many agree that the situation has not improved and probably has worsened in many areas.
 As a society, we do not see what we're doing, or how to manage our businesses, agencies, institutions, and markets so as to maintain or regenerate soils.